Lead climbing at the 2019 IFSC Climbing World Cup

-Lead climbing competitions at the 2019 IFSC Climbing World Cup were held at six locations, from 4 July to 27 October 2019.
+Competition lead climbing at the 2019 IFSC Climbing World Cup was held over six stages at six different locations, from 4 July to 27 October 2019.
 The top three in each competition received medals, and at the end of the season, the overall winners were awarded trophies.
 The overall winners were determined based upon points, which athletes were awarded for finishing in the top 30 of each individual event.
 Adam Ondra won the men's seasonal title, Chaehyun Seo won the women's seasonal title, and Japan won the national team title.

 Winners overview

 Overall ranking

 The overall ranking is determined based upon points, which athletes are awarded for finishing in the top 30 of each individual event.
 There are six competitions in the season, but only the best five attempts are counted.
 The national ranking is the sum of the points of that country's three best male and female athletes.
 Results displayed in parentheses are not counted.